Certified Peer Specialist

 *Tier 1: Applicant is currently working and is required by his or her hiring agency to be certified.

-*Tier 2: Applicant is being sponsored by their agency that will hire him/her on successful completion of training and certification.
-(This includes vocational rehab sponsorship)
+*Tier 2: Applicant has received an offer of employment by their hiring agency upon successful completion of training and certification.

-*Please note if you are being sponsored by an agency or organization, you are responsible for providing written documentation of support with possible employment and/or financial sponsorship in order to be considered a Tier 1 or Tier 2.
-Your application will not be considered complete without accompanying documentation.
+*Please note if you are being sponsored by an agency or organization, you are responsible for providing written documentation of employment status in order to be considered a Tier 1 or Tier 2 applicant.
+Your application will not be considered complete without the accompanying documentation.
 All documentation must be received on or before established application deadlines.

 HOW DO I APPLY TO BECOME A CPS?